 Field Name Description Template Namespace Optional.
 The code identifying the application and module the template pertains to.
 Because responsibilities pertain to workflow, most responsibility templates are associated with the KR-WKFLW (Kuali Rice-Workflow) namespace.
 Template Name Optional.
 The template the responsibility is based on.
 A template usually defines, in a broad sense, what the responsibility is.
 Since responsibilities normally are associated with action requests for user review, most responsibilities have a template name of "Review."
 Responsibility Namespace Optional.
 The code designating the application and module this responsibility is associated with.
 This code usually corresponds to the namespace of the document type for which the responsibility generates action requests.
 Responsibility Name Optional.
 The name of this responsibility.
 In most cases, the responsibility name is the same as the associated template name ("Review").
 Like permission names, responsibility names are not unique.
 Role Namespace An indicator that associates the Role with a particular application and module.
-To search for a responsibility based on the namespace of the role to which it is assigned, enter the name of that namespace.
+To search for responsibility based on the namespace of the role to which it is assigned, enter the name of the namespace.
 Role Name Optional.
 The name by which a Role is known in the system.
 To search for a responsibility based on the Role to which it is assigned, enter that Role name.
 Principal Name Optional.
 One of the principals that currently have this responsibility through their association with a role Group Namespace Optional.
 The namespace of groups that have this responsibility through the group's association with a role Group Name Optional.
 The name of a group that has this responsibility through its association with a role Attribute Value Optional.
-A specific responsibility detail value associated with a responsibility
+A specific responsibility detail value associated with a responsibility Active Indicator Required (defaults to Yes).
+Change the default selection to view responsibilities that are inactive or to see all (active and inactive).

 Figure 6.3.
-Responsibility Look: Results
+Responsibility Lookup: Results